Sp(2)-invariant expanders and shrinkers in Laplacian flow: 3 -invariant solitons

 If $f_1=f_2=f_3$ then the three resulting involutions $\sigma_1, \sigma_2, \sigma_3$ generate an action by the symmetric group~$S_3$.
 Then the closure condition \eqref{eq:su3closed} implies $f_i = \frac{t}{2}$, which defines the unique \sunitary{3}-invariant torsion-free \gtwo-cone.
 However, the Bryant--Salamon ~\sunitary{3}-invariant complete AC torsion-free~\gtstr s on $\Lambda^2_-\CP^2$ that are asymptotic to this torsion-free \gtwo-cone have only an additional $\Z_2$ symmetry.
 Thus its asymptotic cone has an isometry of order 3 that does not extend (even as a diffeomorphism) to the zero section.

 \begin{remark} One can interpret the discussion above as showing the existence of three topologically different AC \gtwo-manifolds all asymptotic to the unique~\sunitary{3}-invariant torsion-free~\gtwo-cone.
-By analogy with the two topologically distinct small resolutions of the complex 3-dimensional ordinary double point singularity (called the conifold in the physics literature), the relationship between these three AC spaces sharing the same asymptotic cone is sometimes referred to as a `\gtwo~conifold transition', see for instance Atiyah--Witten~\cite[\S 2.3]{Atiyah:Witten:Mtheory}. \end{remark}
+This can be seen as analogous to the existence of two topologically distinct small resolutions of the complex 3-dimensional ordinary double point singularity (called the conifold in the physics literature), related by a `flop'.
+Atiyah--Witten~\cite[\S 2.3]{Atiyah:Witten:Mtheory} physically interpret the relationship between the three AC $G_2$ holonomy spaces sharing the same asymptotic cone as more similar to the `conifold transition' between a small resolution and a deformation of the conifold. \end{remark}

 The soliton ODEs for \sunitary{3}-invariant \gtstr s on $I \times \sunitary{3}/\T^2$ can be formulated as a first-order ODE system for $f_1, f_2, f_3$ and two further real variables encoding the torsion $2$-form of the closed~\gtstr.
 The phase space $\mathcal{P}$ for~\sunitary{3}-invariant solitons is therefore $5$-dimensional, and hence for any fixed $\lambda$ the space of local~\sunitary{3}-invariant solitons is $4$-dimensional ($\lambda\not= 0$ fixes the scale, but in the steady case we should really think of the family as 3-dimensional up to scale).